Automattic/jetpack/readme.txt

 * Debug Tools: make sure the right URL is used on sites where WordPress lives in a subdirectory. #6321
 * Related Posts: add `jetpack_sharing_headline_html` filter back.
 It was removed in a previous release. #6325
 * Sharing: make sure the Site Icon is used on home page Open Graph Meta Tags. #6303
+* Sharing: avoid JavaScript errors when jQuery is enqueued in the footer. #6339
 * Sync: fix synchronization scheduling issues. #6281, #6292
 * Widgets: translate Follow Widget according to the site's language. #5941
 * Widget Visibility: fix issues with visibility on taxonomy pages. #6326